CivicActions/bowline/readme.md

 Check out the bowline code.
 This will stage the files in your current branch
 ```
 git checkout bowline/master .
+git rm --cached readme.md	# You probably don't want this readme in your project.
 ```
 It is possible though unlikely that this step modified some of your files.
 Check this with `git status` to see what is staged.
 Or more specifically, you can `git status -s|grep ^M` to list modified files.
 Feel free to correct these now if you like but you should be able to continue either way.